feature-flow/twotieredkanban/doc/index.rst

 - It focuses the team on what's important to stakeholders.

-  This may, for example, focus a team on activities outside of traditional development, such as deployment or training, because the team is focused on achieving value, not just finishing promised work.
+  This may, for example, include activities outside of traditional development, such as deployment or training, because the team is focused on achieving value, not just finishing promised work.

 - It provides value as soon as possible, not just at sprint boundaries.